texdraft/web-to-html/README.md

 # web-to-html
 Conversion of Knuth's `WEB` to HTML.

-Currently only &ldquo;Phase 1&rdquo; (see a [comment I wrote elsewhere](https://github.com/shreevatsa/webWEB/discussions/1#discussioncomment-856044)) is implemented.
-In this phase, the `WEB` file is fully read and split up into tokens.
+Currently only &ldquo;Phase 1&rdquo; and &ldquo;Phase 2&rdquo; (see a [comment I wrote elsewhere](https://github.com/shreevatsa/webWEB/discussions/1#discussioncomment-856044)) are implemented.

 # How to use it